datalad-handbook/book/docs/basics/101-116-sharelocal.rst

 Luckily, there is a human-readable description next to it:
 "course on DataLad-101 on my private Laptop".
-"This", you exclaim, excited about your own realization, "is my datasets location I'm sharing it from!"
+"This", you exclaim, excited about your own realization, "is my dataset's location I'm sharing it from!"

 This is, finally, where we see the description provided in :command:`datalad create` in section :ref:`createDS` becomes handy: It is